VladChat/luggage-scale/blog_src/content/posts/2025/10/reporter-s-notebook-jane-goodall-s-legacy-battery-free-luggage-scale-self-powere.md

 When you keep a scale clipped to your bag, you’re not just preventing overweight surprises.
 You’re also enrolling yourself in a preflight ritual: weigh, adjust, breathe.
 A battery-free scale makes that ritual evergreen.
 There’s no “if” about it.
 It works.

-If you’re new to this category, start with a primer like <a href="https://luggage-scale.com/blog/what-is-a-battery-free-luggage-scale">What is a battery-free luggage scale?</a> to understand the different forms and use cases.
+If you’re new to this category, start with a primer like What is a battery-free luggage scale? to understand the different forms and use cases.

 ## How battery-free luggage scales work